 - Repeated breaches of the school rules

 - Any form of bullying

 - Sexual assault, which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation

 - Vandalism

 - Theft

 - Fighting

 - Smoking

 - Racist, sexist, homophobic or discriminatory behaviour

 - Possession of any prohibited items.
 These are:

 - Knives or weapons

 - o Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers

-- o Fireworks
+- Fireworks

 - Pornographic images

-• Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)
+Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)

 If pupils are suspected of being in possession of any of the above Blessed Robert Sutton will exercise its powers to search pupils in accordance with searching, screening and confiscation at school advice set out by the Department for Education (DfE).
+A member of staff may use a metal detector to assist with the search.
+The powers to search outlined does not enable staff to conduct a strip search.